NSANTRA/Library-Management-System/README.md

 7. **Delete Account**: Users can delete their accounts if they no longer wish to use the library services.
 This feature allows users to manage their presence and data within the system.

 ## File Structure

-- **lms.py** - The main script for running the Library Management System.
+1. **lms.py** - The main script for running the Library Management System.
 This script contains all core functionalities and commands for both admin and user operations.
-- **README.md** - This file, providing detailed information about the project, including installation, configuration, and usage instructions.
+2. **README.md** - This file, providing detailed information about the project, including installation, configuration, and usage instructions.
-- **requirements.txt** - A file listing all required Python libraries.
+3. **requirements.txt** - A file listing all required Python libraries.
 Running pip install -r requirements.txt will install all necessary dependencies.
-- **script.bat** - (Optional) A batch script for automating certain tasks.
+4. **script.bat** - (Optional) A batch script for automating certain tasks.
 Not directly related to lms.py or README.md.

+## Future Development

+- **Detailed Book Information**: Additional fields and details for book records.
+- **User Activity Logs**: Tracking of user activities and book issue/return history.
+- **Graphical User Interface (GUI)**: Development of a GUI to provide a more intuitive and user-friendly experience.

+## Note

+1. The lms.py script runs purely on the Command-Line Interface (CLI) and does not include a Graphical User Interface (GUI).
+2. This structure ensures that all features are easily accessible and maintainable, keeping the project organized and user-friendly.